Gene Clines, part of 1st MLB all-minority lineup, dies at 75

 Clines was at PNC Park last September when the Pirates celebrated the 50th anniversary of the occasion, with fellow starters Al Oliver, Dave Cash and Manny Sanguillen joining the festivities.

-Roberto Clemente, Willie Stargell, Rennie Stennett and Jackie Hernández also started for the Pirates on that historic night in 1971.
+Roberto Clemente, Willie Stargell, Rennie Stennett, Jackie Hernández and Dock Ellis also started for the Pirates on that historic night in 1971.
 A month later, they won the World Series, beating the Baltimore Orioles in seven games.

 Clines batted .277 in 10 seasons, playing the entire decade of the 1970s with the Pirates, Chicago Cubs, New York Mets and Texas.
 He hit only five home runs in 870 games, but connected in the 1971 NL Championship Series against the Giants.

 Clines hit .308 with 15 stolen bases in 97 games in 1971 and batted .334 in 107 games the next season.
-He played his first five seasons with Pittsburgh.
+He played his first five seasons with Pittsburgh, hitting .287 with 51 steals for the Pirates.

 “Gene was a speedy outfielder who was a key member of our 1971 World Series team,” Pirates President Travis Williams said in a statement.
 “He made a tremendous impact on the game, not only as a player after his career with the Pirates, but also as a longtime coach in the big leagues.”